nickfff-dev/csslessons/readme.md

 2. Origin and importance:

-  Then it sorts these rules according to their importance, that is, whether or not they are followed by !important, and by their origin i.e user-agent, author, user
+  Then it sorts these rules according to their importance, that is, whether or not they are followed by !important, and by their origin i.e user-agent, author, user.
+Important styles declared outside of any cascade layer have lower precedence than those declared as part of a layer.Important values that come in early layers have precedence over important styles declared in subsequent cascade layers.

   user agent normal